Work Life

 • Wait for HR’s response.
 If there is no response, send a follow-up email requesting the relieving letter.

-• Contact the HR Manager or reporting manager in case of delay.
+• Contact the HR Manager or reporting manager if there is a delay.

 Conclusion